Curiosity killed the cat. And essential oils can too if you’re not careful.

 Using Pure Essential Oils is Key

 Often, essential oils producers will dilute their oils with additives to bring down the price of the oil.
 Many of these additives are toxic to cats (and humans to an extent).
 So if you find that your cat is reacting to an oil not listed as toxic, it could be that the oil is not pure.
+Lavender oil is the biggest offender here, and many websites will list it as toxic even though it is not.
+This is because lavender oil is the number one most adulterated oil, and many of the common additives can cause harm to cats.

 Safety Tips for Using Essential Oils Around Cats